 Recording of July 12, 2020 "Medicating Normal" Panel Discussion with AAP faculty members Roberta Nelson, Ph.D. and James Dyson, M.D., as well as Anthroposophic doctor and psychiatrist Pablo Jeczmien (U.K.) and other panelists (including one of the film's subjects) on the documentary "Medicating Normal" and the dangers of drugs prescribed by psychiatrists.
 Link: https://youtu.be/q8CAy6oBILU

 Associate Access to Portals

 Join our mailing list and

-AAP has been accepted as a member organization of AAMTA (Association of Anthroposophic Medicine & Therapies in America), an umbrella organization made up of professional associations for anthroposophic medicine, eurythmy movement therapy, massage therapy, art therapy, music therapy, singing therapy, anthroposophic nursing, and anthroposophic naturopathy.
+AAP is a member organization of A.H.A.
+(Anthroposophic Health Association) (formerly known as AAMTA - Association of Anthroposophic Medicine & Therapies in America), an umbrella organization made up of professional associations for anthroposophic medicine, eurythmy movement therapy, massage therapy, art therapy, music therapy, singing therapy, anthroposophic nursing, anthroposophic naturopathy and anthroposophic psychology.
 If a person seeks help in their lives that involves body soul, and spirit -- that is, through anthroposophy -- this is a good place to look.
 Professionals are listed in every part of the country.
-Through membership, AAP will participate on AAMTA’s board and send representatives to AAMTA’s biennial meetings, and AAP certified graduate Practitioners will be listed on AAMTA’s practitioner listing as an aid to individuals seeking counseling services.
+Through membership, AAP will participate on A.H.A.'s board and send representatives to A.H.A.'s biennial meetings, and AAP certified graduate Practitioners will be listed on A.H.A.'s practitioner listing as an aid to individuals seeking counseling services.

-AAP has been accepted as a member of IFAPA (International Federation of Anthroposophic Psychotherapy Associations) which is part of the Medical Section of the Anthroposophical Society based in Dornach, Switzerland
+AAP is a member of IFAPA (International Federation of Anthroposophic Psychotherapy Associations) which is part of the Medical Section of the Anthroposophical Society based in Dornach, Switzerland